-Prince Henry Hospital, Anzac Parade, Little Bay 2036 Telephone 661 0111
+Prince Henry Hospital,

+Anzac Parade, Little Bay 2036 Telephone 661 0111

-Prince of Wales Hospital, High Street, Randwick 2031 Telephone 339 0111
+Prince of Wales Hospital,

+High Street, Randwick 2031

-The Hospital group, one of the facilities of the Eastern Sydney Area Health Service, is a Principal Teaching Hospital of the University of New South Wales.
-It comprises 1127 beds on three sites (Prince Henry 553, Prince of Wales Adult 393, Prince of Wales Children 145 and Eastern Suburbs 36).
+The Hospital group, comprises 982 beds on three sites (Prince Henry 553, Prince of Wales Adult 393 and Eastern Suburbs 36).

 All medical specialities other than Obstetrics are provided by the Hospital group.
-The group includes a specialist paediatric hospital, a service for the developmentally disabled and an extensive network of community health services in the Eastern Suburbs co-ordinated through three health centres (Randwick, Maroubra and Botany).
+The group includes a service for the developmentally disabled and an extensive network of community health services in the Eastern Suburbs, which is co-ordinated through three health centres (Randwick, Maroubra and Botany).
 Facilities include radiotherapy, spinal injuries, bone marrow transplant, lithotripsy, AIDS Special Care Unit and a 30 bed Geriatric Assessment Unit.
 The senior medical staff members number over 400 and junior medical staff 320 (including 100 on secondment to other centres).

-The Hospital group has a history dating back to the late 19th century and has been an integral part of medical education at the University of New South Wales since 1959.
+The Hospital group has a history dating back to the late 19th century and has been an integral part of medical education at The University of The New South Wales since 1959.